Cardinal-Cryptography/most/docs/most_overview.md

 ## Frontend

 The frontend for this project consists in just one tab of the overall Common frontend.
-As such it is contained in the [Common frontend](https://github.com/Cardinal-Cryptography/common-frontend/) repo.

 ## Vocabulary